Why Debt Ratios Matter More Than You Think

 Self-employed income

 One lender might count 80% of your rental income.
 Another might only count 50%.
-That difference alone could add tens of thousands to your purchasing power.
+That difference alone could add tens of thousands to your purchasing power for multiple rental properties.
+Ask your broker about the rental worksheet program to maximize how rental income is counted.
+For U.S. properties, DSCR Loan Financing bypass personal debt ratios entirely and qualify based purely on the property’s cash flow.

 What Happens With B Lenders?